guzmo/xyz-docker-dev-api/README.md

 In the upper right corner there should be a plus sign, you know what to do with it.
 Enter the credentials below:

     Host IP: 127.0.0.1
     Host Port: 3232 // Here you can choose the port of your choise Guest Port: 3232

+And another one:

+    Host IP: 127.0.0.1
+    Host Port: 27017
+    Guest Port: 27017

 All done, you should now be able to reach the API in a browser or with curl on:

     localhost:3232/api

+And the MongoDb instance that keeps all the data can be reached at localhost:27017 (Try going there with a web browser and you should see "It looks like you are trying to access MongoDB over HTTP on the native driver port.")

 ## Troubleshooting ##

 **Something goes wrong when you use *vagrant up:***